alaaabaas/breast-cancer-detection-/README.md

 Using several machine learning techniques along with the auto tuning technique using the grid search library we are trying to  predict a tumor to be evil or mild

-####To run the code install jupiter notebook from anaconda using conda or pip You also need to install the following libraries: pandas,numpy,matplolib,SKicit-learn
+**To run the code install jupiter notebook from anaconda using conda or pip You also need to install the following libraries: pandas,numpy,matplolib,SK-learn,seaborn**